ROCm/rocprofiler-compute/docs/how-to/use.rst

    .. code-block:: shell

       $ rocprof-compute analyze --tui

-See :doc:`analyze/mode` to learn about this mode in depth and to get started with analysis using ROCm Compute Profiler.
+See :doc:`analyze/mode` to learn about these modes in depth and to get started with analysis using ROCm Compute Profiler.

 .. _modes-database: